Quick Fixes for Faucet Problems

-Solution: A squeaky faucet usually means that the threads inside the faucet handle are worn out.
-To get rid of the squeaks, just remove the handle and coat the threads with petroleum jelly or plumber’s grease.
+Solution: To get rid of the squeaks, just remove the handle and coat the threads with petroleum jelly or plumber’s grease.
 Put it all back together, and the squeaking should be gone.

 Problem: Water is spitting out of the faucet instead of streaming out.

-Solution: If the water comes spluttering out of the faucet, you probably have a clogged aerator.
+If the water comes spluttering out of the faucet, you probably have a clogged aerator.
 The aerator is a little screen that goes over the end of the faucet.
-Just unscrew the aerator from the faucet, and rinse it in vinegar.
-This will clean out any mineral deposits that have built up on there.
+Just unscrew the aerator from the faucet, and rinse it in vinegar to get rid of the mineral deposits or lime that accumulated on its surface.
 Put it back on the faucet, and your water should now be running smoothly.

 Problem: The sprayer on the kitchen sink dribbles instead of spraying.

 Solution: The problem is likely the diverter.
-The diverter is a little valve inside the faucet stem.
-You’ll need to take it apart and remove the diverter.
-Clean the diverter with vinegar to get rid of any deposits that are clogging it up.
+The diverter is a little valve located inside the faucet stem.
+You’ll need to take it apart and remove the diverter with a small screwdriver.
+Clean the diverter with vinegar to get rid of any deposits that are clogging it up, and soak the diverter in a bath of equal parts boiling water and white vinegar if it’s especially dirty.
 Put it back together, and your sprayer should be dribbling no more.